-Telehealth uses a video conferencing platform, much like Skype or FaceTime, to connect providers with patients in different locations for an outpatient appointment.
-Patients report great satisfaction with receiving care this way and most would recommend it to their friends and family.
+TeleHealth uses a phone or video conferencing platform, much like Skype or FaceTime, to connect providers with patients in different locations for an outpatient appointment.
+Patients report great satisfaction with receiving care this way.

-Telemedicine has been used for decades and is a safe and cost effective way to attend your medical appointments.
+Telemedicine has been used for decades and is a safe way to attend many medical appointments.
 Telemedicine is subject to the same privacy rules and regulations as in-person health care services.
-Dartmouth-Hitchcock Health’s telemedicine technology is safe, secure and HIPAA compliant.
+Dartmouth-Hitchcock Health’s telemedicine technology is safe, secure, and HIPAA compliant.

 Setting Up and Attending Telehealth Virtual Visits:

 If you're a patient and plan on attending a telehealth appointment, please follow the instructions on this Dartmouth-Hitchcock Health Connected Care page.

 You can attend your telemedicine appointment with many APD and Dartmouth-Hitchcock Health physicians or providers from home using a smartphone, tablet, laptop or computer (except Chromebooks).
 Please view these resources: